TRIPLE CONVERGENT PROOF • FEBRUARY 2026

 • Publication: Full results being prepared for submission to Physical Review Letters (PRL)

-• Validation: Expanding tests to additional modules and quantum platforms (IonQ, Rigetti) to verify universality across different qubit technologies
+• Validation: Expanding tests to IonQ, Rigetti, Google hardware to verify universality

-• Industry Impact: Working with quantum computing providers to integrate correlation-aware metrics into calibration protocols
+• Industry Integration: Working with hardware vendors to integrate correlation-aware metrics

 Access Complete Research & Data

-Full methodology, analysis, and machine-readable experimental data now available
+Full three-phase methodology, convergent analysis, and machine-readable experimental data

 📊 Download Dataset (Zenodo) info@quantum-clarity.com